Work For Us

 - To learn more about our Language lesson coursebooks please see the links in our English page.

 - To prepare yourself for the technology we use in the classroom please look at the training available for Interactive White Boards at Smart, Promethean and PolyVision.

-- For teachers in the UK this spring, why not attend the IATEFL conference in in Glasgow in April 2017?
+- For teachers in the UK this spring, why not attend the IATEFL conference in in Brighton in April 2018?

 - Look at our Links page for ideas and inspiration for working with children and/or teaching English.

 Thinking about your welfare role this summer?
 All teachers and leaders would benefit from reading this British Council publication on cultural sensitivity.
 You can also find our Child Protection and Safeguarding Policies and other Policies here.
 Buying resources?
 Try one of our favourite suppliers of ELT books.
 Ideas online?
 Explore a whole range of new ideas from Teaching English.

 - The Directors can also advise on teaching jobs and working conditions in many countries, and will provide a list of reliable job sites for ELT positions.

 - Here is a good starting point for those that want to get abroad afterwards and need more advice on countries and courses :www.tesol-ua.org/teach-English.